sbriden/sbriden.github.io/_posts/2026-07-06-capri-framework.md

 excerpt: "Most organizations know they need data products, but struggle to determine which ones to build.
 The CAPRI Framework provides a practical approach for identifying, prioritizing, and delivering enterprise data products that support analytics, self-service, and AI."
 ---

-# Introducing the CAPRI Framework: A Practical Approach to Identifying Enterprise Data Products

 One of the biggest challenges organizations face during a data transformation effort is not selecting technology.

 It is deciding what to build.